justmirr/react-ecommerce/README.md

 # react-ecommerce
 It is a full-stack web application being built using the MERN stack.
-This application allows users to browse, purchase, and manage products online.
+This application will allow users to browse, purchase, and manage products online.
 The front-end of the application is being built using React, a popular JavaScript library for building user interfaces, while the back-end is being built using Node.js, Express, and MongoDB.

 # for exploring and contributing
 1. Clone the repository to your local machine.